xventil/flopes/plugin.video.openloadPorn/README.md

-# tugaflixUnofficial
+# openloadPornUnofficial
-Kodi Addon for TugaFlix - Unofficial
+Kodi Addon for openloadporn - Unofficial

-This addon is for the website tugaflix.com it´s a unofficial version and not supported or endorsed by the website.
+This addon is for the website openloadporn.com it´s a unofficial version and not supported or endorsed by the website.

 for now the addon supports;

- search movies and series
- auto subs (Pt Language only!)
  browse with categories

  hope you enjoy it!